 General Upgrade Information

 This section provides information on upgrading from earlier versions.
-InterSystems’ ultimate goal is to have a release which can be installed with no, or little, effect on the applications it supports.
+The ultimate goal of InterSystems is to have a release which can be installed with no, or little, effect on the applications it supports.

 The goal of each release is a smooth upgrade to new and improved functionality with no changes required to existing applications.
 However, because of error corrections, significant enhancements, or changes to applicable standards, this goal cannot always be met.
 In this case, InterSystems discloses all identified instances where changes to applications are necessary so that customers can gauge effort required to move to the new release.